stevensommer/SmokeScreen/README.md

 # SmokeScreen
-Host your Plex media with rclone on cloud storage with automated uploading and local cleanup of new media.
+Host your Plex media with rclone on cloud storage with automated uploading and local cleanup of new media on Ubuntu Linux.
+May work on other flavors, but could require modifications.

 # Thank You
 Reddit users /u/gesis and /u/ryanm91